Richard Trevithick was an Eighteenth/Nineteenth Century inventor of steam engines

 1796: Meets Davies Giddy who becomes his mentor.
 Visits Boulton and Watt’s Soho Foundry, in Birmingham.
 Also visits Coalbrookdale.
 His steam carriage began to run from Camborne to Tuckingmill until 1801.

 1797: His brother in law, William West makes model engines to show in the case of the Cornish Engineers versus Boulton and Watt.
-Trevitihick refuses terms by Soho Foundry to put up his engines.
+Trevitihick refuses terms by Soho Foundry to put up his engines and was taken to law by Watt for patent infringments.
 Death of his father.
 After his marriage the couple go to live at Moreton House, Plain an Gwarry in Redruth, Cornwall.

 1798: Moves to Camborne.
 Model of his road locomotive shown off in his kitchen to Lady Bassett.
 Birth of his son, Richard.